 The diodes are the electronic part of the alternator that convert AC voltage to DC.
 Switch your multimeter to the lowest AC setting and reattach the test leads to the battery.
 With the engine running, you shouldn’t see any AC voltage.
 If you do, you’ve got a bad diode and you need a new alternator.

-Replace the alternator
+How to Replace an alternator

 Photo 2: Disconnect the cables from the alternator